 How are people dealing with this situation?

-The news broke Sunday evening (June 2nd) during an announcement from Abu Dhabi Media Office via the Abu Dhabi Emergency and Crisis Committee for the Covid-19 Pandemic, in collaboration with Abu Dhabi Police and the Department of Health.
+The news broke Restrictions in Abu Dhabi Sunday evening (June 2nd) during an announcement from Abu Dhabi Media Office via the Abu Dhabi Emergency and Crisis Committee for the Covid-19 Pandemic, in collaboration with Abu Dhabi Police and the Department of Health.

 Movement restrictions were banned between Abu Dhabi itself, Al Ain and Al Dhafra, and no-one from Abu Dhabi has been able to leave, some exemptions were made only by a special permit for certain conditions.
 Movement within Abu Dhabi is allowed only in line of the national sterilization program.